 A current challenge is the trees that are maturing and casting additional shade in the garden.
 Master Gardeners spend their time weeding and choosing plants that can tolerate more shade.

 In addition to all the educational components of the garden, it is simply a lovely place to visit for the beauty of the natural landscape.

 “We don’t want to put as many constraints on our plants as you would in a formal garden,” said Susan Rendall.
 “Bees and butterflies don’t care if the plant is falling in the path.
 They just want a lot of the plant to be available for their use.
 But our human visitors need clear pathways, so there are always compromises.”

 The garden hosts an open house in the spring and fall.
-The fall open house is September 14, 2019 from 9am to 2pm.
 The garden is located at 2021 Constant Avenue behind Foley Hall and is open daily and year round.